-

 Getoutandstayout replied to rabidwolf's topic in Silver Age Comic Books

 I'm scratching my head over the skyrocketing price of FF #4 and the first Silver Age Sub-Mariner.
 He's not even made an appearance in the MCU yet, and already this book has passed Hulk #181 in value, as well as Avengers #4.
 It's crazy.
 What if his movie appearance is a dud?
 I can understand a spike in price, but not this Krakatoa.
 I know a lot of this rise is comic speculation, but still, Wolverine has been around for 20 years in the movies; his first appearance should be solidly ahead of FF #4.
 About two years ago I almost got a 3.0 FF #4 for $1K.
 Now I'd pay double that.
-I've never seen -
+I've never seen a book increase in price so high so fast. -

 bc reacted to a post in a topic: Pre- Hero Marvels!!!!